clasanch/freecodecamp-exercises-demo/README.md

 - [x] **Create a Hash Table** - Custom hash table implementation with collision handling using separate chaining, provides O(1) average time complexity for add/lookup/remove operations with 100% test coverage
+- [x] **Work with Nodes in a Linked List** - Fundamental linked list node operations with manual node creation and linking, forming sequential chains with proper reference management and 100% test coverage

 #### Interactive Examples